Why this matters now

 | 9 | Move primary domain to p=quarantine once parsed reports show every legitimate sender aligned and no unresolved unauthorised sources.
 Keep reading reports. | First enforcement on active mail. |

-| 11 | Move to p=reject with sp=reject. | Primary domain fully enforced. |
+| 11 | Move to p=reject with sp=reject only after at least two consecutive weeks at quarantine with above 98 percent alignment and no new unauthorised sources surfaced in aggregate reports. | Primary domain fully enforced. |

 | 12+ | Repeat the process on secondary sending domains one at a time. | Portfolio wide enforcement. |